How to Start a Kids Coding Academy

-To start an academy that is sustainable and builds momentum, you’ll really need to make sure your classes and camps are fun, engaging, educational, and provide something your competition doesn’t.
+To start a learning center that is sustainable and builds momentum, you’ll need to make sure your classes and camps are fun, engaging, educational, and provide something your competition doesn’t.
 No matter how much you tell parents how great your curriculum is, you have to back it up.
 If the kids don’t enjoy it, they’ll lose interest and convince their parents to drop out.

 When it comes to a curriculum, there are two choices.
 You can create your own, or license course from 3rd party providers.

 Developing your own curriculum can be time-consuming, pricey, and will likely require frequent updates and revisions that can get expensive fast.
 This is not recommended unless you know what you are doing.

 Licensing curriculum allows you to avoid the time spent developing your own, and get you up and running quickly.
 This allows you to put your focus elsewhere, like acquiring customers.

 Marketing is all about building your brand and putting it out there for the world (and potential customers) to see.
 It will be a challenging part of your job while you are building your brand.
 Here are some ideas below for effective and relatively inexpensive ways to market your academy, camps, and classes:

 - Blogging using SEO

 - Facebook and Instagram ad campaigns